carloshm/PowerApps-PowerHeat/README.md

 *Machine Learning Insights
 *Heatmaps (or heat maps)

-A picure worhts a thousand words, so you can check how it looks like in the screenshot
+A picture is worth a thousand words, so you can check how it looks like in the screenshot

 <img src="ms-clarity.png" width="800" alt="Microsoft Clarity Screenshot" />